nsauzede/ns_vade/README.md

 <tests of pkg1 & pkg2 only>
 ```
 If there are many subpackages in a given parent folder, then `P` can be set to the parent folder, to specify all subpackages.

+If PWD is located in one package, then `vade test` will only test this package (equivalent to specify `P=<package`), without valgrind/gcov.
+Coupled to using tcc, this amounts to very fast TDD tight loops routine.

 Enjoy !